 Shoshana Rosenberg is studying zooarchaeology.
 She is interested in Pacific Northwest subsistence patterns, applying zooarchaeology to environmental conservation, and issues in methodology.

-Cerinda Survant focuses on the politics of representation, particularly in museums, protected areas, and other public settings.
-Her current project examines the interpretation of archaeological sites in protected areas across the Great Basin.
+Cerinda Survant focuses on the politics of representation in public institutions.
+Her current project examines archaeological narratives and the representation of Native Americans in protected areas, museums, and visitor centers across the Great Basin and the Southwest.